lunes, 12 de noviembre de 2001

 In the world there was no feeling

-And the ink in his blood was the torment,
+And the ink in his blood was his torment,

-and his skin by the moon was bleached,
+and his skin was bleached by the moonlight,

 drove that moment into life.

-and looked at the flower with so much love
+And he gazed at the flower with such love

 martes, 13 de febrero de 2001